-- a) One calendar month's written notice is required for terminations and partial terminations.
+a) One calendar month's written notice is required for terminations and partial terminations.
 Book value is paid out immediately, unless it is considered not to be in the interests of remaining policyholders (e.g. if market value is less than book value).
-Payment is then made over a period that must not exceed 10 years (alternatively, the fund may agree with Sanlam Life to pay out the lower of book value and market value immediately). - b) Member switches (where members transfer to other portfolios) are allowed with the switch basis set out in each policy contract.
+Payment is then made over a period that must not exceed 10 years (alternatively, the fund may agree with Sanlam Life to pay out the lower of book value and market value immediately).

+- b) Member switches (where members transfer to other portfolios) are allowed with the switch basis set out in each policy contract. - c) Savings pot withdrawals are treated as partial terminations.